 Location: At the south end of Umusi Road

-8. Drink & Be Merry at the Waterfront Bars
+8. Drink and Be Merry at the Waterfront Bars

 Meet the super-friendly locals and relax with your mates in one of Nuku’alofa’s vibrant watering holes.
 Nuku’alofa has a fun bar scene where you can try Tongan beers, refreshing cocktails and fresh coconut water.
 Some of your choices include dancing the night away at the city-centre Reload Bar or listening to live music and watch the sun go down from the Vuna Restaurant & Bar.
 Or how about enjoying the nautical theme and dancing at Nauti Ruby’s Bar?
 It’s one of the 5 Adult-Only Activities in Nuku’alofa.

 Learn more about each bar and more in 5 Best Bars in Nuku’alofa.

 9. Catch Big Game on a Fishing Charter